In the US, where rape happens determines if it’s a crime!

 While in the modern era, the act of obtaining intercourse through material and false misrepresentations, rape by fraud, is only penalized in a few states, the act of misleading a person in order to elicit love and affection, emotional rape, is never penalized at all.

 What is fraud?

 All fraud laws are based on the premise that a person’s consent must be unambiguous, freely given and not the by-product of deceit in order to be legally valid.
-Consent is not meerly agreement.
+Consent is not merely agreement.
 It’s freely given, knowledgeable and informed agreement.
 When a person robs someone of their assets by misleading them into agreement, they can be punished for “theft by fraud.”
 Likewise, when a person misleads someone into sexual contact or sexual intercourse, they are sexually assaulting their target.
-Irrespective that the victim did not know the offender’s conduct was sexual assault at the time, the offender knew full-well that the agreement they received was given as a result of their deliberate, intentional duplicity.
+Irrespective that the victim did not know the offender’s conduct was sexual assault at the time, the offender knew full-well that the agreement they received was given as a result of their deliberate, intentional, pre-meditated duplicity.

 Legal commentators speak out